 This dynamic cohort joined the program eager to be connected to the people, places and things that would help them turn their passions into impact.
-These #gmechangers are strong willed and determined to put in the work it takes to be successful.
-They're collaborative, curious, creative and empowered and we can't wait to equip them with the right resources to make impact within and outside the city of Chicago.
+These #gmechangers are strong-willed and determined to put in the work it takes to be successful.
+They're collaborative, curious, creative, and empowered and we can't wait to equip them with the right resources to make an impact within and outside the city of Chicago.
 Keep watch for this group, you'll surely hear more about their successes.

 Charles Byers IV

 Charles Byers IV is a 15-year-old sophomore at Urban Prep West.
 He’s a sound engineer, producer, rapper, songwriter, and composer.
 He goes by the stage name “FTG KT” and has made multiple records and connections with worldwide artists.
 He’s relentless, accountable, exceptional, respectful, intelligent and resilient.
 He’s interested in entrepreneurship and plans on creating his own record label and production company for young, up-and-coming artists.

 Music has been his life, as well as basketball and karate.
 He did martial arts from preschool to the eighth grade and competed in multiple regional and international championships.
 He played basketball in eighth grade for Vanderpoel and freshman year for Urban Prep West.
 He helped his team win the Saint Sabina Peace League during his eighth grade year at John H. Vanderpoel Humanities Academy.
 He’s now the number one freshman at Urban Prep West attaining a 4.3 GPA his first semester.